-It’s not unusual for people in a toxic marriage to think about cheating or divorcing their partner.
-This stems from feeling alone, and loneliness is one of the most common reasons why people decide to cheat.
+It’s not unusual for people in a toxic marriage to think about divorcing their partner.
+This stems from feeling alone, and loneliness is one of the most common reasons why people decide to indulge in out-of-marriage relationships.
 Other reasons that may encourage people from toxic marriage to divorce are:

 - Feeling unsafe being together;

 - The unpredictability of marital life;

 - Hurt from always being “the guilty one”;

 - Disturbed productivity and health.

 In a toxic marriage, there’s also a constant fear to “make a mistake” or do something that might provoke conflict or confrontation.
 A wife can be scared to openly express her opinion in order to not upset her husband.
 A husband might have times when he’s staying somewhere else but the house in order to avoid arguing, drama, etc.

 4 Things To Try To Save a Toxic Marriage